CultureHome BuyingInvestmentNewsRefiStoriesSweet tips

 Crazy, right?

-In fact, a 2019 National Association of Realtors study found that the average first-timer’s down payment was around 6%.
+In fact, a 2022 National Association of Realtors study found that the average first-timer’s down payment was around 6%.

 So if you were looking at a 250k house and madly trying to save 50k for the deposit — congratulations, because that just became more like 15k.
 Sounds a bit more doable, right?
 Maybe you’re already there?
+Or maybe it means you can now afford a better house than you thought, in a better area?

 And the news gets better — if you’re eligible for an FHA loan, or a low down payment conventional loan like this one, you could put as little as 3% down.

-PMI costs between 0.5 -1% of the entire loan amount, annually.
+PMI costs between 0.5 -2% of the entire initial loan amount, annually.
 So on that 250k loan, you’d be looking at around $2500 a year, or $48 a week.

 Now, the payments on a 250k loan with a 3.2% interest rate, fixed for 30 years are approx. $250 a week — add in your $48 for PMI and you’re still paying less than rent.
 And if property values are heading in the right direction, you’re even better off yet.

-So that rent you’re paying?
+Anyway, that rent you’re paying?
 You could actually be putting that towards paying off your own place, not your landlord’s.

 If we’ve made your wee heart skip a beat with this little secret, here’s what you should do now —